lemonsliceai/lemonslice-examples/realtime-agent/README.md

 # Lemon Slice Realtime Agent

-A React application that demonstrates how to integrate with the Lemon Slice Agent to create Daily.co video rooms and interact with AI agents in real-time.
+A React application that demonstrates how to integrate with the Lemon Slice API to create Daily.co video player and interact with AI agents in real-time.

 ## Overview

 This application showcases how to:

+- Securely connect to the Lemon Slice API
-- Create Daily.co rooms and integrate it with the Lemon Slice agent
+- Create Daily.co rooms and integrate it with a Lemon Slice agent
 - Join video calls with the agent
 - Send messages to agents
-- Listen to agent events and handle responses
+- Listen to Lemon Slice events and handle responses

 ## Prerequisites

 - Node.js 18+ and pnpm
+- Python 3.8+ and pip
-- A self hosted endpoint that calls the Lemon Slice API given your API Token
+- A Lemon Slice API key
 - A Lemon Slice agent ID

 > **⚠️ Security Note:** Never expose your API token in client-side code.
 Always use a self-hosted endpoint to securely handle API calls with your token on the server side.